 In comparing four STEM fields—Computer and Math, Engineering, Physical and Life Sciences and STEM Managers, the brief’s researchers found that those in occupations related to physical and life sciences were the most educated with close to 40 percent having a graduate degree.

-In its Occupational Outlook, BLS research showed that certain highest paying STEM jobs (those with a $100,000 or more median annual wage) do require bachelor’s, doctoral or professional degrees.
+In its Occupational Outlook Handbook, BLS research showed that certain highest paying STEM jobs (those with a $100,000 or more median annual wage) do require bachelor’s, doctoral or professional degrees.
 Among them:

 A STEM worker with a graduate degree on average earns $40 per hour, while a non-degreed STEM worker earns an average of $25 per hour.

 There are some jobs in STEM that typically do require a master’s or doctoral degree.
-According to the Occupational Outlook, STEM occupations that typically require a master’s degree include epidemiologists, hydrologists and statisticians.
+According to the Occupational Outlook Handbook, STEM occupations that typically require a master’s degree include epidemiologists, hydrologists and statisticians.
 Occupations that require a doctoral degree include animal scientists, computer and information research scientists and physicists.

 Last year, San Francisco-based financial literacy site NerdWallet collected statistics including salaries, cost of living and unemployment rates from 354 of the largest metropolitan areas in the U.S. and compiled a list of the Best Places for STEM Grads 2016.